egsonweb/customer-entry-spec/README.md

 # Customer Entry Spec

-See below for the original project's list of features:
+See below for the project's list of features:

 ### Features